iivvy/LLM_estim/README.md

 # Project Estimator API

 This project provides a REST API to estimate the cost and duration of software projects based on a project description and a set of user stories.
-The backend is implemented using FastAPI and leverages the Llama 3 model (via the MLX library) to generate AI-powered estimates.
+The backend is implemented using FastAPI and leverages the Llama 3 model (via the HuggingFace API) to generate AI-powered estimates.

 ## Features